vegaprotocol/documentation/versioned_docs/version-v0.53/tools/vega-wallet/index.md

 Vega Wallet allows you to manage wallets and key pairs, and sign transactions.

-You can interact with a Vega wallet and its keys through two different apps:
+You can interact with a Vega wallet and its keys through two different apps.

 ## Vega Wallet desktop app
 The **[desktop wallet](./desktop-app/index.md)** provides a visual interface to: